 A city influenced by French and German culture, Strasbourg through the century has belonged to both countries.
 It is easy to see the legacy left by both countries.
-Strasbourg lies in an envious position as it lies only minutes from the German border and within an hour of the Switzerland border.

 In this article, you will find 17 of the best day trips from Strasbourg.
-These Strasbourg day trips include historical sites, theme parks, Chateau’s, wine routes, waterfalls and more.
-Day trips from Strasbourg France can truly incorporate a diverse number of sites in France, Germany and Switzerland.
+These Strasbourg day trips include historical sites, theme parks, Chateau, wine routes, waterfalls, and more.

 Places to visit around Strasbourg

-Staufen is a small German village located between south of Strasbourg near Freiburg.
-Staufen is famous for 2 things, the Staufen castle, which sits in ruin high on a hill overlooking the town and surrounding vineyards of the area and schnapps.
 Since 1844, the world-famous Schladerer distillery has produced fruit brandies and unique spirits.
-You can do a tour and taste at the Schladerer Brewery, A cake and coffee and one of the finest coffee shops in Germany is a must.
+You can do a tour and taste at the Schladerer Brewery, A cake, and coffee and one of the finest coffee shops in Germany is a must.
 Cafe Decker makes some of the tastiest cakes anywhere.

-Strasbourg to Staufen is 105 Kilometers
+Strasbourg to Staufen is 105 Kilometres

-Exploring Colmar is like jumping into a fairytale.
-From the period coloured wooden houses to blooming flowers and stalks on roofs, the sort of stuff that inspired stories like Beauty and the Beast.
-Colmar is charming, enchanting and absolutely captivating for all, it’s an assault on the senses both sight and taste.
+Exploring Colmar in France’s Alsace region is like jumping into a fairytale.
+From the period coloured wooden houses, and cobblestone streets to blooming flowers and stalks on roofs, the sort of stuff that inspired stories like Beauty and the Beast.

-The Gothic 13th-century, Eglise Saint-Martin church stands on central Place de la Cathédrale.
-The city is on the Alsace Wine Route, with local vineyards specializing in Riesling and Gewürztraminer wines.
+The Gothic 13th-century, Martin’s Collegiate Church stands on central Place de la Cathédrale.
+The city is on the Alsace Wine Route, with local vineyards specialising in Riesling and Gewürztraminer wines.
 A visit to the Little Venice area is a must.
-Colmar is home to a large number of museums including the highly reputable fine arts museum.
-Colmar really comes into its own prior to Christmas when it’s world-famous Christmas market opens

 Strasbourg to Colmar is 73.6 Kilometers

-Luneville is one of those smallish non-descript French towns until the Chateau de Luneville comes into view.
-The grand Château de Lunéville, built-in 1702 for Leopold, Duke of Lorraine.
-This magnificent building was the residence of the duke of Lorraine until France annexed the duchy in 1766.
+Luneville is one of those smallish, nondescript French towns until the Château de Luneville comes into view.
+The grand Château de Lunéville, was built in 1702 for Leopold, Duke of Lorraine.
+This magnificent building was the residence of the Duke of Lorraine until France annexed the duchy in 1766.

 The château was designed to resemble Versailles for Leopold’s wife, Élisabeth Charlotte d’Orléans, who was the niece of Louis XIV.
 Leopold and his wife were the parents of Francis I, Holy Roman Emperor (through him, they were the grandparents of Marie Antoinette)